AquaVell/google-reverse-geocoding/README.md

 - The script could become unusable due to future changes made to the playground website.

 ## Usage
 1. Fill `Input.xlsx` with your coordinates.
+2. Install requirements - `pip install -r requirements.txt`
-2. Run `main.py`.
+3. Run `main.py`.
-3. Collect the output addresses from the generated file.
+4. Collect the output addresses from the generated file.

 ## Disclaimer
 This project is intended **for learning and demonstration purposes only**.